Skip to content

 General blog image

-Customize the Windows 11 Start menu
+How to customize the Windows 11 Start menu

-The drastically different Start menu was probably the most significant change introduced in Windows 11.
+The drastically different Start menu was probably the most significant change in Windows 11.
 Not only did Microsoft change the look, feel, and location of the Start menu, but the company also changed the way we manage it.

 Need to migrate to Windows 11?